-The application doesn't just calculate HOTP codes, it implements a USB HID device as well.
+These security keys typically do not just calculate HOTP codes, but can also enter them to your computer automatically.
+We will also enable that functionality by having our devices function as a USB HID keyboard device as well.
 This means that when plugged in through the proper USB port, it appears as an additional keyboard to your computer and is capable of entering text.

 We have provided starter code as well as completed code for each of the milestones.
 If you're facing some bugs which are limiting your progress, you can reference or even wholesale copy a milestone in order to advance to the next parts of the tutorial.

-We'll start by playing around with the starter code which implements a basic HOTP key.
+We'll start with the starter code which implements a basic HOTP key.

 This contains the starter code for the HOTP application.
 It has a hardcoded HOTP secret and generates an HOTP code from it each time the Button 1 on the board is pressed.

-To compile the application and load it onto your board, run
+Compile the application and load it onto your board.
+In the app directory, run:

 To see console output from the application, run